-- (2) An imprest advance will be made on written authority of the Provincial Secretary on receipt of an application from the provincial employee concerned through their head of division, or on receipt of an application from the member concerned duly endorsed by the Premier or member of the Provincial Executive responsible for Finance. - (3) The amount of the imprest will be limited to a reasonable estimate of the costs to be incurred. - (4) The Provincial Treasurer is responsible for ensuring that an imprest is accounted for within one week of its necessity ceasing. - 54.
+- 53. (1) Temporary imprests are issued for specific purposes and must be retired immediately that their necessity for such purposes ceases.
+They must not be used for any other purpose other than for which they were issued, even if the other purpose is also official Provincial Government business. - (2) An imprest advance will be made on written authority of the Provincial Secretary on receipt of an application from the provincial employee concerned through their head of division, or on receipt of an application from the member concerned duly endorsed by the Premier or member of the Provincial Executive responsible for Finance.

+- (3) The amount of the imprest will be limited to a reasonable estimate of the costs to be incurred. - (4) The Provincial Treasurer is responsible for ensuring that an imprest is accounted for within one week of its necessity ceasing. - 54.
 (1) The imprest holder is responsible for accounting for the imprest issued to him or her, including the submission of all necessary claim forms, receipted invoices and so on.

-Imprest Holder Responsible for Retirement
+Imprest Hold Responsible for Retireme

-- (2) Any claims which cannot be substantiated will not be allowed as a charge in the accounts and any such sums will be recovered from the provincial employee or member concerned. - (3) Imprests for the Provincial Secretary will be authorised by the Provincial Treasurer. - No imprest may be advanced to a provincial employee or member where a previous imprest is still outstanding.
+- (2) Any claims which cannot be substantiated will not be allowed as a charge in the accounts and any such sums will be recovered from the provincial employee or member concerned. - (3) Imprests for the Provinciala Secretary will be authorised by the Provincial Treasurer. - No imprest may be advanced to a provincial employee or member where a previous imprest is still outstanding.